rnd195/rnd195.github.io/posts/tfm-electricity-consumption/index.md

 ![](thumbnail.jpg)

-In early 2024, Google Research announced TimesFM, a ***pre-trained univariate time-series foundation*** model for ***time-series forecasting***[^tfm-blog].
-First, let me break down the terminology.
+In early 2024, Google Research announced TimesFM, a ***pre-trained univariate time-series foundation*** model for ***time-series forecasting***.[^tfm-blog] First, let me break down the terminology.
 The general idea is that this is a model for sequences of data that are ordered in time (***time-series***).
 A few examples of time-series include: annual inflation rate, monthly precipitation, weekly water demand, or hourly temperatures.
 This being a ***forecasting*** model simply means that we are interested in predicting the future. ***Univariate*** implies that this model only takes in and outputs a single time-series—in other words, no other variables are utilized. ***Pre-trained*** means, for our purposes, that we don't need to run the complex process of training the model.
 We simply download a large file that contains all the 200M parameters for the model to produce forecasts.
 Finally, a ***foundation*** model is one that has been pre-trained on a large number of diverse datasets.[^foundation]

 To be honest, when I first read about this model, I realized that I have never used a pre-trained time-series model.
 And it's not like these didn't exist before.
 In fact, several pre-trained foundation models have been released (see, for example[^pretrained]).
 But seeing Google Research announce their pre-trained time-series forecasting model put this whole category of models on my radar.